EGI-Federation/documentation/content/en/about/contributing/git.md

 gh pr create <your_username>:<feature_branch> --web
 ```

-### Updating the local feature branch with changes made on the PR
+### Update local feature branch with changes made on the PR

 Once you PR have been opened it will be reviewed, and reviewers can propose and
 commit changes to your PR.
 If you need to make further changes be sure to update